jprante/elasticsearch-jdbc/README.md

 ## Column names for JSON document construction

 In SQL, each column may be labeled.
 This label is used by the JDBC importer for JSON document construction.
-The dot is the path separator for the document strcuture.
+The dot is the path separator for the document structure.

 For example